Nasua: Behavior

 Their very active foraging behavior appears to be interrelated with their distinctive social organization.
 Exceptional among procyonids, coatis are diurnal and for much of the year gregarious.
 Though females nest, and bear and nurse their young in isolation, shortly after the altricial young become mobile the females aggregate into social groups known as bands.
 Bands consist of adult females (two or more years old), and sub-adults (1–2 years old) and juveniles (less than 1 year old) of both sexes.
 At maturity, at two years of age, males are excluded from bands and take up a solitary lifestyle.
 They are aggressively repelled from bands, except during the mating season when typically one male ingratiates himself to a band through submissive behavior, forages with it for a period of a few weeks, and mates with all of the adult females.
 During the nesting season, the sub-adults and juveniles remain together in bands while breeding adult females become solitary for parturition and nesting.
 Females begin breeding in their 3rd or 4th year, apparently depending on nutritional status.
 Occasionally, older females become postreproductive, and these remain with the bands while breeding females separate.
 Breeding is synchronous, as is parturition and nursing.
 Resumption of gregarious behavior takes place synchronously as well, over the course of several weeks, depending on the existence of previous social relationships, i.e. females with prior relationships reaggregate into bands more quickly than those forming new relationships.
 Nonetheless, persistent social bonds may form anew at this point in the reproductive cycle: while there may be a tendency to reaggregate with kin, prior relationships are not indispensable.
 Previously unfamiliar individuals may aggregate into bands with stable social relationships.
 A conspicuous means of bond formation is mutual grooming, on which an hour or more may be spent daily.
-Some of this appears to be ritualized as a form of social bond formation (Fig. 1), though it is clearly mutually beneficial as well: the burden of ticks on band members is lower than it is on solitary adult males, for instance.
+Some of this appears to be ritualized as a form of social bond formation, though it is clearly mutually beneficial as well: the burden of ticks on band members is lower than it is on solitary adult males, for instance.